 - Playing with Fire: The Mage form can shoot Fireballs.

 - Recurring Boss: Faced once with Sora and once with Riku.
 Then faced once again with Sora on your second visit to Traverse Town.

 - Stage Magician: Hockomonkey's Mage form is reminiscent of these.

 - Wake-Up Call Boss: The Mage form that Riku faces is more difficult to handle than the Brute form whom Sora faces.
 And on the second visit, the Brute form's stats have been boosted, in addition to the fight taking place in a smaller area that makes its attacks harder to avoid.

 A bee Nightmare that is only faced during Dive sequences.
 Faced first by Riku, then much latter by Sora.

-, who can appear with or without wings.
-The wingless version eventually eventually fights Sora, while the winged version assaults Riku.
+A gargoyle Nightmare under the command of Frollo, who can appear with or without wings.
+The wingless version eventually fights Sora, while the winged version assaults Riku.
 The wingless version is also the second of the Nightmares summoned by Spellican to fight Sora on his second visit to Traverse Town.

 - Recurring Boss: The wingless version is faced once with Sora, while the winged one assaults Riku before fighting him for real.
-The wingless version is also one of the boss Nightmares sumoned by Spellican to fight Sora on the second visit to Traverse Town.
+The wingless version is also one of the boss Nightmares summoned by Spellican to fight Sora on the second visit to Traverse Town.

 An octopus Nightmare that is only faced during Dive sequences.
 Faced first by Sora, then later by Riku.